Follow this topicFollow this topic Knowledge » Shopping around

 Look out for the insurance hard sell

 You might wonder why some retailers offer interest-free purchases.
-Many will try to offset it by offering you one or more insurances, for example payment protection insurance, which will cover your repayments if you fall ill, or damage insurance.
+Many will try to offset it by offering you one or more insurances, for example payment protection insurance, which will cover your repayments if you fall ill, or damage insurance for a sofa.

 These are generally expensive and come with lots of exclusions, so don’t be pressured into taking them out when you’re in the shop.
 Take the paperwork home and read it.
 If you are tempted, shop around to see if you can find the cover cheaper elsewhere.